 The healthcare nowadays is in the clouds, and not just the prices.
+With

-all sectors are either in the cloud, transitioning to the cloud, or thinking
+sectors are either in the cloud, transitioning to the cloud, or thinking

 about making the idea of cloud a reality.
-Hospitals and healthcare providers
+Hospitals and healthcare

-objective of the Health Information Technology
+scenarios—which is the objective of the Health Information Technology

 HITECH Act), (Filkins, 2011).